valuesetworkbench/valuesetworkbench.github.io/docs/index.md

 Try out the [public demo site](https://valuesetworkbench.mayo.edu).

 !!! warning
     The public demo site is strictly for demonstration purposes only!
-Do add sensitive or proprietary information.
+Do NOT add sensitive or proprietary information.
 Data will be cleaned periodically and without notice.

 Then, install the system locally using our [installation guide](installation).